日本語 English

 Outside Members of the board: The policy on compensation for Outside Directors who play a role in the supervision of MCI’s management is as follows.

-1. A compensation system and compensation level that can acquire and retain personnel who can contribute to improving the supervisory and governance functions of MCI’s management.
+1. A compensation system that can acquire and retain personnel who can contribute to improving the supervisory and governance functions of MCI’s management.

-2. In particular, a compensation system and compensation level that can acquire and retain the following personnel.
+2. In particular, a compensation system that can acquire and retain the following personnel.

 1 ) Personnel who will contribute to improving the transparency, objectivity, and appropriateness of MCI’s management’s nomination, evaluation, and compensation decisions.